Create a Persistent Cache

 Unless the connection to the persistence store has been tested successfully, you can not proceed further with the cache creation process.

-- If you want to enable encryption and compression, check the Enable Encryption and Enable Compression checkboxes.
+- If you want to enable encryption and compression, select the Enable Encryption and Enable Compression checkboxes.
 If enabled, set the Providers and Key for encryption and Threshold Size for compression.
 Click Next.

 Note